 Giving More Globally

 Individuals have a moral obligation to do much more for people in faraway places.
 In Gibraltar too, people often send aid money and other forms of donations to other parts of the world, be it places stricken by natural disasters, diseases or other humanitarian crises.
-A good example of an international charity that provides humanitarian relief to disaster-stricken areas is Magen David Adom.
+A good example of an international charity that provides a Disaster Relief Outreach Program to disaster-stricken areas is Magen David Adom.

 Founded in 1930, Magen David Adom (MDA) is a non-profit, non-governmental organisation, which depends on donors from across the world.
 It is Israel’s only national ambulance and medical emergency response service, providing expert emergency treatment to everyone, indiscriminately – regardless of race, creed or ethnic affiliation.
 Magen David Adom would not be here today without a network of 17,000 highly trained volunteers.
 Its volunteers come from all sectors of Israeli society, from ultra-Orthodox to secular Jews, Arabs, Christians and Druze.
 Magen David Adom enables Israeli Arabs to work alongside Christian paramedics to save lives, and ultra-Orthodox Jews and Palestinians to train shoulder to shoulder.
 As a member of the International Committee of the Red Cross, it is not just Israel that benefits from Magen David Adom.
 The organisation works internationally to share its expertise with those in need around the world.
 From the Tsunami in Sri Lanka to floods in New Orleans, earthquakes in Turkey to the devasting earthquakes in Haiti, Magen David Adom continues to support global efforts.